carlsmith23/POL42340g1/README.md

 UCD Programming for Social Scientists: Group 1 Spring 2023

 ## Directions:
-### Important:
-To keep things simple, I put all the lab files in one folder so we don't have to have a Github repo for each individual lab.
-The problem is that Replit.com doesn't like to have more than one project in a Repl.
-This works just fine if you are using anything else, but I had to make a small workaround to make sure that the Run button on replit works with the repo.

-1. When you start a lab, open the "main.py" file.
-Change the line that reads "import lab1" to "import lab2" or whatever number you are working on.
-This just tells the Repl Run button which file to run.
-2. Write your code in the file named for that lab and run as normal

 ### Setting up replit
 1. Log in to replit.com